 If you have ever spent time with my children (or most any child), you know that they can be loud, ask a million questions, have a short attention span, and never stay still.
 But Jesus wasn’t bothered by this.
 On the contrary when the disciples got overwhelmed and started telling the children to go away, Jesus gets angry with the disciples!
 Mark 10:14 literally says He was “indignant”!
 He wanted the children to come to Him.
 He knew that they held the ability to teach adults much about His Kingdom and He wanted them around.

 In Matthew 25:35-40 Christ describes those who have cared for the “least of these”.
 Jesus says that those who have cared for the needy have cared for Him.
 It is as if He is the One on the receiving end of their compassion and kindness.
 He so identifies with those facing affliction that He says it is as if He Himself is suffering and believers are coming to His aid.
-This passage doesn’t specifically mention children but the same principle is applied to children in Mark 9:36-37.
+This passage doesn’t specifically mention children in need but the same principle is applied to children in Mark 9:36-37.

 Christ is compassionate toward all people in need.
 He desperately wants them to be cared for and protected.
-He lived a very vulnerable earthly life and He identifies in the struggle they face (Hebrews 4:15) to the degree that He says believers are ministering to Him as they meet these children’s needs.
+He lived a very vulnerable earthly life and He identifies in the struggles they face (Hebrews 4:15) to the degree that He says believers are ministering to Him as they meet these children’s needs.

 What better motivation is there to serve those hurting in the world?
 Specifically those, like children, who are defenseless!